 In the most recent development, Bosch has signed a deal with Daimler to develop autonomous vehicles which the two companies claim they can launch by 2020 – less than three years from now.

 Some standards, or agreements, relating to driverless vehicles – such as the SAE’s 0 to 5 stages of autonomousness – have only recently been clarified, though they are by no means universally agreed.
-The SAE is discussing the issue with other bodies such as the International Standards Organisation and the American National Standards Institute, and there will inevitably more news coming from those talks.
+The SAE is discussing the issue with other bodies such as the International Standards Organisation and the American National Standards Institute, and there will inevitably be more news coming from those talks.

 But while SAE may have 128,000 engineers and related technical experts on its membership lists, and ISO and ANSI many more, politicians have yet to formulate laws governing full autonomy and, therefore, there are no globally agreed regulations for the new technology.